akharag/dashboard/README.md

     123456

-### Tailwind CSS was used to style the project
+#### Tailwind CSS was used to style the project.

-If one would like to generate their own tailwind styles run
+If one would like to generate their own tailwind styles:

 ```
 # Create live server that watches changes and will automatically generate utility files
 $ npm i && npm run watch
 ```

 Due to time restrains, I did not set up Laravel as an API and React as a front-end.
-This was my first time deep diving into PHP and Laravel so most of my time was spent learning about both of these things.
+This was my first time deep diving into PHP and Laravel so most of my time was spent learning about both of these.

 There are some minor cross-site reference forgery protections in the login and logout.